- 2 cups gluten-free steel cut oats

 - Let sit in fridge or freezer for at least 30 minutes to fully solidify.

-My lactation cookies are made with gluten-free oats, flax seeds, almond butter, brewer’s yeast, coconut oil and cacao powder — all nutrient-dense ingredients that promote the production of breast milk while strengthening your immune system, helping to fight depression and boosting your energy levels.
+My lactation cookies are made with gluten-free oats, ground (or milled) flaxseed, almond butter, brewer’s yeast, coconut oil and cacao powder — all nutrient-dense ingredients that promote the production of breast milk while strengthening your immune system, helping to fight depression and boosting your energy levels.
+There is absolutely zero flour in this no-bake recipe, but don’t worry.
+Your cookies will still come out the perfect amount of crumbly and delicious!

-It’s reassuring to know that you can turn to a healthy and gluten-free recipe when you feel like you’re not producing enough milk for your little one.
-Not only will these lactation cookies help to keep your baby well fed, but they are super easy to prepare, they taste great, they’re filling and they are good for your digestion too!
+It’s reassuring to know you can turn to healthy lactation recipes like this one when you feel like you’re not producing enough milk for your little one.
+Not only will these oatmeal lactation cookies, sometimes referred to as lactation bites, help to keep your baby well fed, but they are super easy to prepare, they taste great, they’re filling and they are good for your digestion, too!

 Do Lactation Cookies Really Work?
 What Are They?

 You’re probably wondering if lactation cookies really work.
-Although there’s minimal research on the benefits of foods for breastfeeding women, anecdotal evidence and scientific surveys suggest that consuming foods like oats, flax seeds, wheat germ and brewer’s yeast can help to increase milk supply.
+Although there’s minimal research on the benefits of foods for breastfeeding women, anecdotal evidence and scientific surveys suggest that consuming foods like oats, flaxseeds, wheat germ and brewer’s yeast can help to boost milk supply.
 These foods are called “galactagogues,” and they are often used as an alternative therapy for mothers who feel like they aren’t producing enough breast milk.
 (1)

 Lactation cookies are also full of comforting foods, like oats, almonds and cacao.
 When a mom is feeling relaxed and comfortable, it promotes let-down and can influence her milk supply.
 And the ingredients in these cookies may even help to combat the “baby blues” or symptoms of postpartum depression.